-“It is fantastic to see our partners looking beyond the swimming pool,” – ASA Dementia Friendly Swimming Project Lead Duane Newton
+“It is fantastic to see our partners looking beyond the swimming pool,” – Swim England Dementia Friendly Swimming Project Lead Duane Newton

 One of the attendees, who is a regular Young@Heart participant, has a number of family members with musical talent.
 There were three generations of singers bringing smiles to the faces of their audience.

 Many of the participants were very excited about the event with one lady commented saying: “I have been up and dressed for hours excited about coming today.”

 Mayor John Briggs, whose mother lives with dementia, also joined in with the celebrations.

 Duane Newton, Swim England Dementia Friendly Swimming Project Lead, said: “It is fantastic to see our partners looking beyond the swimming pool, and using their contacts to bring together people living with dementia and other older people to enjoy socialising and meeting new people.

 “The Dementia Friendly Swimming Project is not just about swimming.
 It’s about improving the quality of life for people living with dementia and their carers.
 This Tea Dance event is the perfect example of how networking with other partners can do just that.